- County Government

 Kenosha County Recycling Resources

-Developed by Extension Kenosha County, the Kenosha County Recycling Resources guide provides residents with their local municipal contacts to learn more about waste services in their community, including what can be recycled in curbside bins, as well as options for yard waste and bulk item pick-up.
+Developed by Extension Kenosha County, the Kenosha County Recycling Resources guide provides residents with their local municipal contacts to learn more about waste services in their community.
+This includes what can be recycled in curbside bins, as well as options for yard waste and bulk item pick-up.